Flank/flank/docs/architecture.md

 ### Vertical <a name="code_composition_vertical"/>

-The preceding function is calling the following, so the composition of functions is similar to the linked list.
+The preceding function is calling the following, so the composition of functions is similar to a linked list.

 ![vertical-composition](http://www.plantuml.com/plantuml/proxy?cache=no&fmt=svg&src=https://raw.githubusercontent.com/Flank/flank/1960_Add_implementation_section_to_architecture_doc/docs/hld/vertical-composition.puml)